 2. OBJECTIVE

-The objective of the assignment is to facilitate the implementation of component activities in general through the provision of high-quality technical assistance services and products as and when required by the cooperation between the EUACI and the city.
+The objective of the assignment is to facilitate the implementation of a few component activities in general through the provision of high-quality technical assistance services and products as and when required by the cooperation between the EUACI and the city.

 The Advisor to Nikopol City Mayor will support the integrity transformation within the municipality.
 The Advisor is seen as a bridge-builder between the EUACI and the Nikopol self-government.